-Intel Iris Plus Graphics G4 (Ice Lake 48 EU)► remove
+Intel Iris Plus Graphics G4 (Ice Lake 48 EU)► remove from comparison

 The Intel Iris Plus Graphics G4(Ice Lake with 48 EUs) is an integrated graphics card in the Ice Lake SoCs (10th generation core 10xxG4) for laptops.
 It offers no dedicated graphics memory (no eDRAM cache like the Intel Iris Graphics 655 predecessor of the Coffee Lake SoCs).
 It offers 48 of the 64 EUs (Execution Units / Shader Blocks) of the Ice Lake chip and the clock rate depends on the processor model.
 At launch it looks like all models have a 300 MHz base clock and only differ in the boost clock (1050 - 1100 MHz).
 Another difference is the TDP as it can be configured from 12 - 25 Watt in the 15 Watt U-models and maybe even higher in the 25 Watt models that will come later.